-WILSS does not treat learning experiences as 'one off' events and accordingly our programmer comprise the use of a learning cycle involving four steps:
+WILSS does not treat learning experiences as 'one off' events and accordingly some of our programmes comprise the use of a learning cycle involving four steps:

-In order to learn participants need to be involved in activities from which learning points can be extracted.
+Experience – In order to learn, participants need to be involved in activities from which learning points can be extracted.

 All participants will have available to them, on request, guidance and support systems.
 WILSS at all times conducts its dealings with participants in a fair and equitable manner, and complies with specific requirements of the Education Act 1989 and other relevant legislation.